bekk/bekk-christmas/post/elm/andthen-in-progress.md

 post_day: 15
 title: Reducing boilerplate code in Elm with Maybe.andThen
-ingress: Working with the `Maybe` type in Elm may result in excessive pattern matching because Elm forces us to handle every outcome of a `Maybe`.
+ingress: Working with the `Maybe` type in Elm may result in excessive pattern matching because Elm forces us to handle all possible outcomes.
 In this article, we investigate how the `Maybe.andThen` function can be used to improve readability by reducing unnecessary pattern matching and boilerplate code.